Spread Betting Strategies UK: 6 Setups Traders Actually Use (2026)

 Mean reversion is basically the opposite of trend continuation.

 Instead of expecting continuation, you’re expecting rotation.
+The market to come back to where it’s just come from.

 The premise is simple:

 This move has stretched too far.
-It’s likely to rotate back toward a mean.
+It’s likely to rotate back toward a “mean.”

 But here’s the key: